The Idiot's Guide: How to Grow Carrots Indoors & Outdoors

 Once the seedlings have got their first lot of small leaves, it is then time to thin them out and plant them properly.

-Carefully and ever so gently, push up the bottom of the seeds tray to loosen the soil around the seedling.
+Carefully and ever so gently, push up the bottom of the seed tray to loosen the soil around the seedling.
 DO NOT simply pull the seedling out of the soil, this is called murder as the carrot will usually die.

 Gently prize the seedling from the soil.
 It does not matter if there is soil attached to the seedling or not.
 The objective is to get individual seedlings on their own.